 Meet Connor Howard, a senior lecturer in radiotherapy and oncology at Herts.
-Connor is co-chair of the LGBTQ+ staff network.
+Connor is co-chair of the LGBTQ+ staff network and co-ordinator of the LGBTQ+ mentoring scheme.
 He talks about what they do and how proud he is to be a voice for such a vital community.

 Life at Herts